microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 ## Per-file JSX factories

-TypeScript 2.8 adds support for a per-file configurable JSX factory name using `@jsx dom` paragma.
+TypeScript 2.8 adds support for a per-file configurable JSX factory name using `@jsx dom` pragma.
 JSX factory can be configured for a compilation using [`jsxFactory`](/tsconfig#jsxFactory) (default is `React.createElement`).
 With TypeScript 2.8 you can override this on a per-file-basis by adding a comment to the beginning of the file.

 #### Example